Boostcom/bee-plugin/README.md

 ```

 ## Get token
-> You need to be authorized to start using the editor: befree [has a nice post](http://help.beefree.io/hc/en-us/articles/202991192-Initializing-the-plugin) explaining how to do it
+> You need to be authorized to start using the editor: beefree help documentation portal [has a nice post](http://help.beefree.io/hc/en-us/articles/202991192-Initializing-the-plugin) explaining how to do it

 It's not really raccomended to do it client side but it's possible with the module, just call getToken